mathew-2/Emotion-Led-Candidate-Analysis/README.md

 ## Introduction

-This project evaluates the communication and emotional qualities of candidates through Exploratory Data Analysis (EDA).
+**This project evaluates the communication and emotional qualities of candidates through Exploratory Data Analysis (EDA)**.
 Using data from interview videos, we aim to extract actionable insights into emotional stability, communication effectiveness, and adaptability.
 The analysis helps identify key traits that are critical for recruitment decisions.

 ## Key Analyses and Findings

 ### Distribution of Emotions

 - **Overall Distribution**: Neutral emotions dominate, covering nearly 50% of the spectrum, followed by fear, sadness, and happiness.
-Neutrality suggests emotional control and calmness, suitable for high-pressure roles.
+Neutrality suggests **emotional control** and **calmness**, suitable for **high-pressure roles**(e.g. HFT roles,Data Analysis Roles etc..).

-- **Individual Distribution**: Candidates with varied emotions (e.g., fear, sadness, surprise) indicate adaptability and creativity but may require further evaluation for leadership roles.
+- **Individual Distribution**: Candidates with varied emotions (e.g., fear, sadness, surprise) indicate **adaptability** and **creativity** but may require further evaluation for **leadership roles.**(e.g. Business Analyst roles)

 ### Emotional Profiles of Candidates

-- Candidates exhibiting a high percentage of neutral emotions demonstrate emotional stability, crucial for leadership or management roles.
+- Candidates exhibiting a high percentage of neutral emotions demonstrate emotional stability, crucial for **leadership or management roles**.
-- Positive emotions like happiness suggest enthusiasm and a positive outlook, ideal for collaborative roles such as sales or public relations.
+- Positive emotions like happiness suggest enthusiasm and a positive outlook, ideal for collaborative roles such as **sales or public relations**.

 ### Gaze and Blink Analysis